 Information on the Defense Manufacturing Community Support Program, including eligibility criteria, is located here.

 Projects will be competitively selected through a competitive proposal process and executed based on the availability of funds.
 Priority will be given to those projects the Secretary determines will enhance the military value, resilience, or military family quality of life at an installation.
 Additional information on the Defense Manufacturing Community Support Program is located here.

-For more information about the Office of Economic Adjustment and the Community Investment program of assistance, please contact:
+For more information about the Office of Local Defense Community Cooperation and the Community Investment program of assistance, please contact: